ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 :::

-Currently, we have set the following specs of the AWS cloud server to a fixed value, but we are planning to implement customization feature in the near future:
+Currently, we have set the following specs of the AWS cloud server to a fixed value, but we plan to enable customization in the near future:

 - OS Image: `Ubuntu 20.04 LTS (HVM), SSD Volume Type`
 - Instance Type: `c5.2xlarge`